oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 Eclipse Foundation, "Sparkplug (TM) MQTT Topic & Payload Definition", Version 2.2, October 2019, https://www.eclipse.org/tahu/spec/Sparkplug%20Topic%20Namespace%20and%20State%20ManagementV2.2-with%20appendix%20B%20format%20-%20Eclipse.pdf

 ## 1.4 Terminology

-* **Action**: The task or activity to be performed (e.g., 'deny').
-* **Actuator**: The entity that performs the action (e.g., 'Stateless Packet Filtering').
+The terms defined in Section 1.2, _Terminology_ of [mqtt-v3.1.1] are applicable to this specification.

+The following terms defined in [OpenC2-Lang-v1.0] are applicable to this specification:

 * **Command**: A message defined by an action-target pair that is sent from a Producer and received by a Consumer.
 * **Consumer**: A managed device / application that receives Commands.
 Note that a single device / application can have both Consumer and Producer capabilities.
 * **Producer**: A manager application that sends Commands.
 * **Response**: A message from a Consumer to a Producer acknowledging a command or returning the requested resources or status to a previously received request.
-* **Target**: The object of the action, i.e., the action is performed on the target (e.g., IP Address).

-The terms defined in Section 1.2, _Terminology_ of [mqtt-v3.1.1] are applicable to this specification.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

-A list of acronyms is provided in [Annex A](#annex-a-acronyms).
+A list of acronyms is provided in [Appendix X](#appendix-x-acronyms).

 ## 1.5 Document Conventions